Getting a Green Card Through Family

 Sponsorship & Petition

 • Your US citizen or green card holder relative sponsors you by filing Form I-130.
-This proves your relationship and starts the process.
+This is a large document that you need to fill out and give some documents to proves your relationship and starts the process.

 Step 3: